zcy1024/WalrusDevnetHackathon/README.md

 ## local

 Of course, you can also run this project locally.
-(If subsequent `Walrus` version updates or `SuiNS` expires and the above URL becomes unavailable, please also read below)
+(If subsequent `Walrus` version updates or `SuiNS` expires and the above URL becomes unavailable, please also read below)<br>
 But please note that no matter which way, if you want to have a better experience, you need to have `Sui Wallet`.

 ```bash